Apple is Killing Swift

 and with some effort we can reshape it later.”

-All these languages have an open-source community which proposes and discusses changes.
-They also have a more centralised faction which maintain and extend the language itself, and have the final say on evolution.
+Major languages have an open-source community which proposes and deliberates changes.
+They also have a centralised faction that has the final say on code changes.

 Incentives

-Fundamentally, programming language governance is all about aligning incentives.
-Every programming language has 3 main constituencies:
+Fundamentally, language governance is about aligning incentives.
+Each has 3 major constituencies:

 The steering group with the final say.

-The steering group with decision-making authority is easily the most powerful constituency, and can have drastically different incentives based on governance structure.
+The steering group is the most powerful by far.
+Their incentives depend entirely on governance structure:

 Swift: Corporate Dictator for Life

-These features together form the syntactic backbone of SwiftUI, the shiny new UI framework of the future™.
-Apple’s own internal timelines dictated the unilateral approval (or lack thereof) for these features, instead of giving the community a fair say.
+These features form the syntactic backbone of SwiftUI, the shiny new UI Framework of the Future™.
+Apple’s own internal timeline (driven by fear of React Native) dictated the unilateral approval (or lack thereof) for these features, instead of giving the community a fair say.

 Lattner’s Legacy

-Let’s re-visit Chris Lattner’s design philosophy and compare it to modern-day Swift:
+Let’s re-visit the language design philosophy Latty Chris introduced and compare it to modern-day Swift:

-By the time things get out to us, the plans are already very far along and sometimes the individuals are attached to the designs they’ve put a lot of energy into.
-This leads to a challenging dynamic for everyone involved.
+After several discussions generating more heat than light, when my concerns were ignored by unilateral accepts, and general challenges with transparency working with core team, I decided I was just wasting my time… By the time things get out to us, the plans are already very far along and sometimes the individuals are attached to the designs they’ve put a lot of energy into.

-This first-hand account, bleakly, aligns exactly with what we should expect from Swift’s lopsided governance structure.
+This bleakly reinforces exactly what we expect from Swift’s lopsided governance structure.

-Apple pays lip-service to their open-source community, ostensibly seeking their input on proposals, however they also habitually push through their own proposals — they have frameworks to ship.
+Apple ostensibly seeks community input on proposals, however they also habitually push through their own work because they have frameworks to ship.

-Strategic priorities such as proprietary UI frameworks and cross-platform functionality which strengthens their walled garden will forever take priority.
-Who cares if we annoy some whinging nerds?
+Strategic priorities like proprietary UI frameworks that strengthen their walled garden will forever take priority.

 Tech Debt & Compilers

-Chris Lattner has, on podcast appearances, spoken several times about the backlog of technical debt in the compiler.
+Chris Lattner has spoken out several times about the endless backlog of tech debt in the compiler.
 This was inevitable early on, while his tiny team successfully kept millions of devs happy as he migrated their entire development environment from Objective-C, and from Swift 2 to 3.

-Modern Swift is a slave to the top-down whims of the Apple MBA cabal: who prize secrecy and sneer at community input.
+Swift is a slave to the top-down whims of the Apple MBA cabal: prizing secrecy and tolerating community input.
 Unshackled from Lattner’s influence, or even the relentless drive to craftsmanship imposed from Jobs, it’s all about shipping the latest proprietary profit driver.

 Apple: Bastards?

-Apple isn’t behaving unreasonably with Swift given their incentive structure.
-We can steel-man the current situation:
+Apple isn’t crazy given their incentive structure.
+We can steel-man them:

-From a business point of view, by 2019, it was mandatory to release a declarative UI framework to compete with the rapidly-growing cross-platform competitors React Native and Flutter.
+From a business point of view, by 2019, they had to release a declarative UI framework to compete with cross-platform challengers, React Native and Flutter.

-Craig Federighi is not a moron — making the language more complicated was a trade-off they considered.
-As always, business benefits take precedence over the geeky luddites complaining about type-checking exceptions in the compiler.
+Craig Federighi is not a moron.
+Making the language more complicated was a trade-off they considered.
+But as always, business benefits take precedence over the whinging luddites standing in the way of progress (via tech debt tickets).

 Is there Hope for Swift?

-Swift is borrowing ideas from the Rust model — specialised steering groups and workgroups, including team members from outside Apple.
+Swift is borrowing ideas from the Rust model : specialised steering groups and workgroups, including team members from outside Apple (gasp!).

 It’s a little funny that they need an entire steering group for “Contributor Experience”.
 Lattner really called them out where they were weakest.

-The emphasis on using Swift outside Apple’s walled garden gives a glimmer of hope that Apple’s governance can start to see the forest of a great programming language through the trees of proprietary frameworks.
-A platforms steering group now exists to get Swift on Windows and Arduino.
+The emphasis on Swift outside the Apple walled garden gives hope that Apple’s can start to see the forest of a great programming language through the trees of proprietary frameworks.
+A platforms steering group now exists to get Swift on Windows, Arduino, and even Android.

-Apple dogfoods Swift internally on some its own backend systems, handling millions of requests per second.
-While this isn’t entirely altruistic, an investment in a Swift On The Server workgroup is pretty great.
+Apple dogfoods Swift internally on its own backend systems, handling millions of requests per second.
+While this isn’t entirely altruistic, an investment in a Swift On The Server workgroup is nice.

 Swift has strayed far from the original vision of simple things that compose; but the language may yet achieve its goal of making the world’s best general purpose programming language.